U.S. Political Contributions

 Policy on Political Expenditures from Company Funds

-As noted above, ADM engages in a centralized, deliberative process when making decisions about the company's political participation to ensure that all applicable laws are followed, and all appropriate disclosures are made.
-ADM’s Code of Conduct states:
+ADM engages in a centralized, deliberative process when making decisions about the company's political participation to ensure that all applicable laws are followed and all appropriate disclosures are made.

 ADM will only engage in the political process when allowed by law.
 Our company will only contribute to political candidates or campaigns with the prior written approval of our CEO or the Government Relations department.
 “Contribute” is a broad term and may include money, property, services and so forth.